Last updated on January 25th, 2022

 Buddleia Buzz

 The Buddleia Buzz collection by Thompson & Morgan has been carefully cultivated.
-There are five different varieties of this dwarf patio Buddleia and they have been specially cultivated with smaller gardens and patio pots in mind.
-The sweetly scented flowers are approximately 15cm (6inches) long and are the same size as that of full-size Buddleia flowers, however, they only grow to an eventual height and spread of 4ft (120cm) making them perfect for pots.
+There are five different varieties of this dwarf patio Buddleia, and they have been specially cultivated with smaller gardens and patio pots in mind.
+The sweetly scented flowers are approximately 15cm (6 inches) long and the same size as full-size Buddleia flowers.
+However, they only grow to an eventual height and spread of 3ft (90cm), making them perfect for pots and containers.

-The Buddleia Buzz collection is made up of the following five Buddleja:
+The Buddleia Buzz collection includes the following varieties:

 - Buddleja ‘Buzz® Magenta’